Olaleyeodunayo/Play-store-apps-Data-analysis-with-SQL/README.md

 - Goals aimed to achieve
 - Disclaimer
 - SQL query and output
+- Business Insights and conclusion

 ### Quick overview
 Welcome to the Play Store Analysis project!
 This repository showcases a comprehensive analysis of app data from the Google Play Store using SQL.
 By leveraging a rich dataset, the project aims to uncover insights related to app performance, user ratings, and versions in various categories.
-All key feautures and research questions were
+All key feautures and research questions were developed by myself.